 - 2 cups

 - Cut the okras in small pièces.

-- Approximately add 1 ⅔ cupl of water in a saucepan and put the okra in.
+- Add approximately 1 ⅔ cupl of water in a saucepan and put the okra in.

 - Let it simmer for about 15 minutes while stirring occasionally.

-- Finally, add 1/3 amount of oil to slimy substitute and pour it in a bottle.
+- Finally, add 1/3 amount of oil to the slimy substance and pour it in a bottle.